The Plough and the Stars: Act I

 The first act is a representation of normal working-class life in early twentieth century Dublin.
-The majority of major characters are introduced.
 The act opens with gossip from Mrs Gogan, a Catholic charwoman.
 Some other characters introduced are: Fluther Good, a trade unionist and carpenter; "the Young Covey", an ardent communist and fitter; Jack Clitheroe, the Covey's cousin and a former member of the Irish Citizen Army, at that time led by James Connolly.
 There is also Nora Clitheroe; Jack Clitheroe's wife.
 Later in this act, Captain Brennan knocks on the door of the Clitheroes' home and asks to see "Commandant Clitheroe", which surprises Jack Clitheroe, as he was not aware he'd been promoted.
 Nora begs him not to answer the door, but he does, and meets Captain Brennan, a chicken butcher and a member of the Irish Citizen Army.
 Captain Brennan hands Jack Clitheroe his orders telling him that he and his battalion are ordered to join General James Connolly at a meeting.
 Jack Clitheroe asks why he was not informed that he was made commandant.
 Captain Brennan claims he gave a letter to Nora Clitheroe explaining his new promotion.
 This is when Jack Clitheroe starts fighting with Nora because Nora burned the letter that told Jack Clitheroe he was promoted.